How Do Your Biomedical Named Entity Recognition Models Generalize to Novel Entities?: Data Preparation

 \subsection{Split Statistics}

-Table \ref{tab:statistics} shows the statistics of the splits of the benchmarks.
-We found that a significant portion of the benchmarks correspond to \textsc{Mem}, implying that current BioNER benchmarks are highly skewed to memorizable mentions.
-In Section \ref{para:overestimation}, we discuss the overestimation problem that such overrepresentation of memorizable mentions may cause.
+\Cref{tab:statistics} shows the statistics of the splits of the benchmarks.
+We found that a significant portion of the benchmarks correspond to \mem, implying that current BioNER benchmarks are highly skewed to memorizable mentions.
+In \Cref{sec:measure_the_generalization}, we discuss the overestimation problem that such overrepresentation of memorizable mentions may cause.